Tech giants must pay for news or get fines

 The code also bans digital platforms from discriminating against Australian media that come under its coverage.

-Public broadcasters ABS and SBS won’t be able to seek payment from the tech giants for their content but they will benefit from the other protections.
+Public broadcasters ABC and SBS won’t be able to seek payment from the tech giants for their content but they will benefit from the other protections.

 Treasurer Josh Frydenberg will decide which digital platforms are subject to the new rules and the Australian Communications and Media Authority will work out which media companies are eligible.